L. Creede Lambard

 An 8-element 2-meter quagi for working 2-meter CW, digital and the like. under contemplation (needs a 14-foot boom)

 A couple of Moxon beams, including a 6-meter Moxon.
-The sunspot peak should be here soon, and I want to be ready when it arrives.
-I have the parts for a 6-meter and maybe a 2-meter version; they just need measurement, cutting, assembly and testing. under construction
+I have the parts for a 6-meter and maybe a 2-meter version; they just need measurement, cutting, assembly and testing.
+In other words, everything.
+It'd be nice if I could do it before the sunspot peak (such as it is).